 This was Melia’s favorite ride.
 It was also the one with the longest line.
 But even with 100 minute waits she went on it about 4 times while we were there.
 The ride times fluctuated throughout the day.

 *Note on the 60 degree day there was NO LINE for this ride.
 The kids road it like 10 times that day!

 The Krakatau™ Aqua Coaster.
 This water roller coaster goes into the volcano and out and splashes down a big drop!
 She loved it.
 The rest of us – minus the 5 year old liked it too.

 We learned a trick on this ride.
-We walked over, because in all honesty, I thought I could get a good picture to use on Instagram of the kids coming out of the slide . . .
+I wanted to head to the ride, because in all honesty, I thought I could get a good picture to use on Instagram of the kids coming out of the slide . . .

 We got there and it said a 20 minute wait.
-We already had rides saved on our wrist band so we didn’t want to scan them.
+Since we already had rides saved on our wrist band so we didn’t want to scan them.
 Then all of a sudden the ride display popped onto RIDE NOW.

 That meant we could get right in line.
 Sweet!!
 We jumped in and everyone went down and I did get some great pictures and video.

 Not everyone was with us when we went so we went back to get the others who hadn’t gone on.
 When we came back the time was back at 25 minutes.
 What I noticed is there weren’t a lot of people going into the ride . . . hmm does that mean it will change to Ride Now again??

 We stood there and waited for about 5 minutes and no one was really coming to go onto the ride and guess what it turned to Ride Now – score!

 Tip: If a ride is under 30 minutes, stand there and keep an eye on it if it doesn’t seem busy there is a chance it will turn to Ride Now and you can jump on right away.